aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.7.rst

               ^

     My best guess:
-        Important: Python did not give us much information regarding the cause of the error.
-We make an effort below to guess what went wrong, but we might guess incorrectly.
+        Python did not give us much information regarding the cause of the error.
+I make an effort below to guess what went wrong, but I might guess incorrectly.

         You were trying to assign a value to the Python keyword 'def'.
         This is not allowed.